 Is it possible?
 What's the magic curl technique?
-What's the secret workout?
+What's the secret arm workouts?
 Well, their no secrets or magic tricks.
 We do suggest one little optical illusion though

 (read more below ?)

 Let me start with a premise, you came here for a workout guide, hoping for a solution to attain chisels triceps and guns.
 So wouldn't the optimal solution be to follow an actual fitness program?
 If so, I advise you to check this one out below.
 Give it a read.

 How I Started

 Two weeks isn't much time, but it is very possible if you follow a plan.
 Not willing to invest in yourself?
 Here's my a straightforward exercise to get you bigger in a day and if you practice consistently six days in 2 weeks, I PROMISE you bigger biceps.

 The average man can gain around .25 to .5 lbs of muscle in one week.
 If you are only focused on your arms, you could potentially gain 1 pound of muscle in your arms within two weeks.
 It may not sound like much, but that is a lot of muscle.